Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Introduction

-Firstly, to formalize the problem setting, we propose Super-Markov Decision Processes as a generalization of Markov Decision Processes (MDPs) \citep{puterman2014markov,Porteus2002}.
-These latter models are traditionally used to model individual problem instances in inventory management.
-In contrast, our proposed Super-Markov Decision Process (Super-MDP) encompasses all MDP instances that can potentially arise from specific parameterizations of a class of inventory problems, treating each instance as a particular representation within the broader Super-MDP framework.
-Thus, Super-MDPs can unify the sequential decision-making process governed by the DM's ignorance on the applicable problem parameters.
+Firstly, to formalize the problem setting, we introduce a Super-Markov Decision Process (Super-MDP) representation for a class of inventory problems.
+Classical Markov Decision Processes (MDPs) \citep{puterman2014markov,Porteus2002} are traditionally used to model individual problem instances in inventory management.
+In contrast, a Super-MDP encompasses all MDP instances that can potentially arise from specific parameterizations of this class of problems, treating each instance as a particular member of a broader population of related MDPs.
+This population-based representation captures the DM’s sequential decision-making under uncertainty about which problem parameters apply.

-Moreover, we propose the \emph{Train, then Estimate and Decide (TED)} framework to train GCAs based on the Super-MDP formulation, and to enable their deployment to unknown environments.
-To \emph{train} a GCA, we observe that while problem parameters such as true demand and lead time distributions are unknown in typical inventory applications, DMs have domain knowledge that typically allows them to determine a (possibly wide) \emph{range} in which the true problem parameters are expected to reside.
+Moreover, we propose the \emph{Train, then Estimate and Decide (TED)} framework to train GCAs based on the Super-MDP formulation and to enable their deployment in unknown environments.
+To \emph{train} a GCA, we observe that while problem parameters such as true demand and lead time distributions are unknown in typical inventory applications, DMs possess domain knowledge that typically allows them to determine a (possibly wide) \emph{range} in which the true problem parameters are expected to reside.
 We later call this range \emph{probable parameter space}.
 As a result, we can formulate a Super-MDP tailored to the resulting class of problem instances that the DM needs to address.
 To effectively \emph{train} a GCA for this Super-MDP, we sample problem instances from that class, and train a policy using DRL to select actions depending on the dynamic problem state as well as the problem parameters, i.e. we learn a \emph{single} policy that is applicable for all instances in the class.
 During the \emph{Estimate} phase, we continuously collect data while simultaneously estimating problem parameters, thus reducing the uncertainty caused by the policies' incomplete knowledge of the environment.
 For the \emph{Decide} phase, we note that a given set of problem parameter estimates yields a specific instance of an inventory problem, and we take decisions for that instance by deploying the trained GCA based on these parameter estimates without retraining (ZSG).

 The TED framework builds upon a rich tradition in \emph{classical} inventory management, where problem specific policies (e.g. base-stock policies, $(s,S)$ policies, capped base-stock policies etc.) are optimized based on \emph{estimated} problem parameters \citep[e.g. forecasted demand distribution, see][]{Silver2016,Axsater2015InventoryControl}, and the resulting decisions are deployed in practice.
 Training new DRL policies whenever parameter estimates are updated is prohibitively time-consuming especially in the case of many products, and the TED framework overcomes this limitation by training a \emph{single} policy (our GCA) for a wide range of parameters, and as such it is readily applicable without retraining after updating parameter estimates, enabling data-driven decision making for complex decision problems.